Pratham82/Java-Programming/README.md

-This repository is compilation of all my code which I wrote during my Java course
+This repository is compilation of all my code which I wrote during my Java course.